natecostello/van_two_point_oh/van/vehicular/front_bumper/front_bumper_notes.md

 The Aluminess bumper is also under consideration.
 We need to confirm that it is compatible with the adaptive cruise (and not just parking sensors).
 Email sent.

+Per 2020-07-07 Phone Call:
+Bumper is compatible with adaptive cruise and has area for relocation of sensor (see small black plexiglass blank).
+Addition of front hitch receiver does not interfere with adaptive cruise.